lwynholds/BMI6016_SDOH/README.md

 # BMI6016_SDOH

-Group project for BMI 6016
+Group project for BMI 6016, Spring 2025

+University of Utah, Department of Bioinformatics

 ## ToC: